MicrosoftDocs/query-docs/query-languages/dax/selectedmeasurename-function-dax.md

 # SELECTEDMEASURENAME

 Used by expressions for calculation items to determine the measure that is in context by name.

-> [!NOTE]
-> This function is not compatible with SQL Server 2017 Analysis Services and earlier.

 ## Syntax